Spanish Language Game: Puedo pagar

 Playing Time: 4 Minutes

-In this Quick Spanish Language Game, you can playfully learn conversational Spanish.
+In this fun Spanish language game, you can playfully learn 8 conversational Spanish words and phrases.

 Vocabulary